dbechrd/jai-assertive/README.md

 # Assertive
-A Jai module of simple assert helpers.
-Useful for unit testing, or just improved assert output in general code.
+A straightforward collection of better asserts.
+Can be used to create unit tests, or to get more helpful assert messages in regular code.

 ![image](https://github.com/user-attachments/assets/cd8c4312-eee2-4269-be77-e5617a05b185)